5k-Explorer/MystyKnowledge-AICheating/README.md

 [!WARNING]
 Free hosts like Netlify, Cloudflare Pages, or GitHub Pages will not work since Mysty requires a Python backend and GPU access.

-🖥️ GitHub Codespaces (Optional)
-[!NOTE]
-If you set the port below 1023, you must run sudo PORT=1023.

-Open the repo in GitHub Codespaces.

-Forward the port and set visibility to public.

-Access Mysty through the forwarded link.

 🤝 Support
 If you run into issues: